awsdocs/aws-kms-developer-guide/doc_source/grants.md

 For details, see [Using a grant token](grant-manage.md#using-grant-token)\.

 **Grantee principal**  <a name="terms-grantee-principal"></a>
-The identity that gets the permissions specified in the grant\.
-A grant must have at least one grantee principal\.
+The identities that get the permissions specified in the grant\.
+Each grant has one grantee principal, but the grantee principal can represent multiple identities\.
 The grantee principal can be any AWS principal, including an AWS account \(root\), an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html), an [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html), a [federated role or user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html), or an assumed role user\.
 The grantee principal can be in the same account as the KMS key or a different account\.
 However, the grantee principal cannot be a [service principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-services), an [IAM group](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups.html), or an [AWS organization](https://docs.aws.amazon.com/organizations/latest/userguide/)\.

 **Retire \(a grant\)**  <a name="terms-retire-grant"></a>
 Terminates a grant\.
 You retire a grant when you finish using the permissions\.